sharisroy/Playwright_API_Testing_BDD_Framework/README.md

    ```

 3. **Configure your API base URL and credentials**
-   Update the `config.json` or `data_loader.py` file to include your API base URL, login credentials, and any other necessary configurations.
+   Update the `config.json`, `credentials.json` and `test_data.json` file to include your API base URL, login credentials, and test data.

 4. **Run tests:**
    Once everything is set up, you can run your tests with Pytest: